wangh0117/GC4WP4SFTeam/README.md

 # GC4WP4SFTeam
-Good Chinese team with the lovescience fiction
+Good Chinese team with the love for science fiction